Millet (Ottoman Empire): Armenians

+Armenian Catholics and Armenian Protestants in 1850 (with British backing) separated from the Armenian Gregorian Millet to become their own millets.
+After the 1856 Imperial Reform edict, the Armenian Protestant Millet was the first millet to have a constitution sanctioned by the government, which was based on the principle of representative and lay control.
+Debate for a constitution among the Gregorian Armenians would be influenced by the Protestant Armenians'.
+The Armenian Gregorian Millet received a constitution on March 29, 1863, after several years of tensions within the Armenian community between Loussavorial and Khavarials and with the Porte.

+Assyrians

-Assyrians are referred to as 'Asuri' in the Turkish vernacular, Assyrians split by Christian sect were thus treated as separate ethnic groups for the Ottoman government.
+Assyrians are referred to as 'Asuri' in the Turkish vernacular.
+Assyrians split by Christian sect were thus treated as separate ethnic groups for the Ottoman government.
 The Church of the East largely identifies as Assyrian, but the liturgical language is called Syriac, hence multiple 'millets' for Syriac speaking Assyrians arose as a consequence of the separation by Church affiliation, as was required by 19th century Ottoman law.

-Syriac Catholics

-The Syriac Catholic community was recognized as its own millet in 1829.

-Chaldeans

-The Chaldean community was recognized as its own millet in 1844.

-Syriac Orthodox

-Main article: Syriac Orthodox Christians (Middle East)

-The Syriac Orthodox community in the Ottoman Empire was for long not recognized as its own millet, but part of the Armenian millet (under the Armenian Patriarch).
-This meant that the Syriac Orthodox were subject to the hegemony of the Armenians, linguistically, culturally, politically, and religiously.
-Then, during the Tanzimat reforms (1839–78), the Syriac Orthodox were granted independent status with the recognition of their own millet in 1873.
+The Syriac Catholic community was recognized as its own millet in 1829.n and the Chaldean Catholic community was recognized as its own millet in 1844.
+The Syriac Orthodox community in the Ottoman Empire was for long not recognized as its own millet, but part of the Armenian millet under the Armenian Patriarch.
+This meant that the Syriac Orthodox were subject to the hegemony of the Armenians linguistically, culturally, politically, and religiously.
+During the Tanzimat reforms (1839–78), the Syriac Orthodox were granted independent status with the recognition of their own millet in 1873.